A. King Saul and his sons die in battle.

 Now the Philistines fought against Israel; and the men of Israel fled from before the Philistines, and fell slain on Mount Gilboa.

 a.
-So the Philistines fought against Israel: The Philistines attacked deep into Israeli territory (1 Samuel 28:4), and Saul’s army assembled and prepared for battle at Mount Gilboa (1 Samuel 28:4).
-Because of his deep rebellion against the Lord, Saul was not ready for battle: When Saul saw the army of the Philistines, he was afraid, and his heart trembled (1 Samuel 28:5).
+Now the Philistines fought against Israel: The Philistines attacked deep into Israelite territory (1 Samuel 28:4), and Saul’s army assembled and prepared for battle at Mount Gilboa (1 Samuel 28:4).
+Because of his deep rebellion against the Lord, Saul was not ready for battle: When Saul saw the army of the Philistines, he was afraid, and his heart trembled greatly (1 Samuel 28:5).

 i.
 Instead of taking his fear to the Lord Saul made things worse by seeking God’s voice through a spirit medium.
 Strangely, God did speak to Saul, but He spoke words of judgment through an unusual appearance of the prophet Samuel.
 Samuel told Saul that he and his sons would die the next day (1 Samuel 28:19).
 1 Samuel 31:1 is the next day.